storesafe/cordova-sqlite-storage/README.md

 ## Other limitations

-- Pre-populated database functionality is NOT and will never be supported for WP(7.x/8.0).
 - The db version, display name, and size parameter values are not supported and will be ignored.
 - This plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
 - Will not work in a web worker or iframe since these are not supported by the Cordova framework.